 Slice cauliflower into 1/2″ slices and lightly toss with lemon juice + zest, spices and oil.
 I do this right on the baking sheet with my hands, flipping over the cauliflower to make sure it’s well coated and well-spaced on the sheet.
 Roast for 15-20 minutes or until lightly caramelized, stirring once & flipping over if needed at the mid-way point.
 Sprinkle with Parmesan and return to oven for another minute or two.
 Remove and set aside.

-Meanwhile, slice the fennel into thin slices along with the onion and kale.
+Meanwhile, thinly slice the fennel, onion and kale.
 Heat a large skillet over med-high heat and add in oil.
 Stir in the fennel and onion and sauté for a few minutes.
 Add in kale and toss well, turning down heat if you find things sear too quickly.
 When vegetables are tender-crisp, set aside.

-To make the dressing, whisk together the tahini, garlic, agave, oil, cumin and salt & pepper.
+To make the dressing, whisk together the tahini, lemon juice, garlic, agave, oil, cumin and salt & pepper.
 I like to stir in a little water too to help thin things down.

 To serve, add farro or your choice of grain, top with the sauteed vegetables and then the roasted cauliflower.
 Drizzle with the tahini dressing and sprinkle with sumac, if using.
 Makes about 4 servings.